 Your first conference can seem like an intimidating and unfamiliar experience.
 With a little preparation you can make your first BC Library Conference a rewarding and fun event.

 Get prepared: Visit the conference website (if you’re reading this, step 1 is complete!) and read through all of the pages.
-Important pages to review: Programs + Speakers pages, Conference Schedule, On Site Events – list of complimentary Food & Beverage events included in your registration.
+Important pages to review: Program + Speakers pages, Conference Schedule, On Site Events – list of complimentary Food & Beverage events included in your registration.

 Plan ahead, but be flexible: Most of you will have chosen the sessions you plan to attend, but flexibility is a good thing.
 Have a plan B and C, sometimes a session doesn’t meet your expectations or you see another that catches your eye.
 Check out sessions that are out of your comfort zone or usual subject areas!
 Session seating is not assigned, so please arrive in good time if you want to be sure of a spot.

-Get to know your surroundings: Arrive at the hotel a little early and take some time to familiarize yourself with the layout of the Sheraton Vancouver Guildford Hotel as the conference will be taking place from one end of the hotel to the other – visit the At the Conference page for the full breakdown of what’s happening where.
+Get to know your surroundings: Arrive at the hotel a little early and take some time to familiarize yourself with the layout of the Sheraton Vancouver Airport Hotel as the conference will be taking place from one end of the hotel to the other – visit the At the Conference page for the full breakdown of what’s happening where.

 Wear comfortable shoes/clothes: You will be on your feet more than you think as you walk to all of your sessions, social events and venture from the hotel during your down time to socialize with your new friends and colleagues.
 This goes for clothes too!
 Make a good impression, but make sure you’re comfortable to sit, stand and walk your way through the conference.